Bentalizac/CS260-Startup-Project/README.md

 SIMON LOGIN:
 This one felt like an extension of the database part, just using a hash for security of the password and denying access to the play page if a login is unsuccessful.

+STARTUP SERVICES:
+This was interesting to see all of this come together, especially because I was fixing my startup and Simon at the same time so I really got to see what was going on.
+I just got to see it two weeks later than I should have.

+SIMON REACT:
+This one was really wildly different.
+I was expecting most of the structure to remain the same, but boy howdy was I wrong.
+There's a lot going on here and I'm just starting to put together how it works.